lanle98/Le_Lan_Rockship_Test/README.md

 # Rockship Test
 This is a test for the Front-end Developer position at Rockship.
-Users are albe to see albums, create new album, mark as favorite and create new photos inside the album.
+Users visit the site are able to see albums, create new album, mark as favorite and create new photos inside the album.
 The project implemented VueJS as the front-end framework, VueX as the state management, and json-server as the fake REST API.

 ### Set up